Which projects have real impact?

 The Trends Impact Awards are Belgium’s most prestigious awards and aim to recognise organisations and projects who are implementing (or have implemented) strategies which generate a positive impact and create sustainable value.

-Not one but several Trends Impact Awards for equally impactful projects.
 The broad consensus towards ESG criteria and SDG goals makes it hard for companies to stand out in every one of the categories.
 Yet we still find inspiration across different domains in many of our Belgian businesses.

 FOR COMPANIES BOTH LARGE AND SMALL

 Large companies are not the only one who are eligible for the Trends Impact Awards.
-Small businesses and SMEs can also win one of the awards.
-For each category, a distinction is made between SME’s and large organisations.

-Discover the different categories.
+DISCOVER THE DIFFERENT CATEGORIES.
 9 CATEGORIES FOR 9 PRIZES

 THE TRENDS GLOBAL IMPACT AWARD